DISCREET Bioresorbable Drug Coating Technology

 Gradual degradation of DISCREET via enzyme mediated hydrolytic resorption occurs over 12 months.

 The DSM PEA bioresorbable drug carrier used with DISCREET employs hydrocarbon spacers to provide optimal thermal and mechanical properties.
 Low yield strains coupled with high break strains ensure PEA carrier integrity and resiliency when direct stenting and treating complex lesions.

 Reduced Inflammatory Response

-By primarily requiring enzymes rather than water to erode, PEA drug carriers generate different byproducts than PLA / PLLA / PLGA carriers during the resorption process.
-The enzyme mediated surface erosion occurring with PEAs generate biocompatible materials such as amino acids and aliphatic hydrocarbons which do not affect the pH of the local environment and are naturally assimilated by the body.
+PEA drug carriers generate different byproducts than PLA / PLLA / PLGA carriers during the resorption process.
+The enzyme mediated hydrolytic degradation occurring with PEAs generate biocompatible materials such as amino acids and aliphatic hydrocarbons which do not affect the pH of the local environment and are naturally assimilated by the body.
 Animal testing demonstrates PEA hyperplastic response and inflammation scores similar to uncoated bare metal stents.*

 PLA / PLLA / PLGA class of drug carriers, however, generate highly acidic byproducts which reduce pH in the local vascular environment.
 Change in acidic environment can promote complement activation6, impeding endothelial recovery, delaying healing and causing inflammation, particularly in the short term, which may contribute to adverse events7,8.

 Compared with the PLA / PLLA / PLGA class of drug carriers, PEAs reduce secretion of pro-inflammatory cytokines and increase secretion of anti-inflammatory mediators9.